-17.1.
+- 17.1.
 Grantees are expected to seek publication of findings in refereed journals during and as soon as possible during and after conclusion of the IMPACT Grant project (subject to Term and Condition 18).
-FightMND and the grantee jointly undertake to notify each other before published reference is made to the findings of the project, and to discuss the form of publication wherever possible.

-17.2.
-Grantees must inform FightMND immediately when results from FightMND-funded research are accepted for publication or presentation.
+FightMND and the grantee and/or Administering Institution jointly undertake to notify each other before published reference is made to the findings of the project, and to discuss the form of publication wherever possible. - 17.2.
+Grantees and/or the Administering Institution must inform FightMND immediately when results from FightMND-funded research are accepted for publication or presentation.
 The grantee must provide FightMND with reprints, photocopies or electronic copies of the final version of any such publications.